michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 17. But as for the children of Israel which dwelt in the cities of Judah, Rehoboam reigned over them.

 18. Then king Rehoboam sent Adoram, who was over the tribute; and all Israel stoned him with stones, that he died.
-Therefore king Rehoboam made speed to get him up to his chariot, to flee to Jerusalem.made…: Heb. strengthened himself
+Therefore king Rehoboam made speed to get him up to his chariot, to flee to Jerusalem.

-19. So Israel rebelled against the house of David unto this day.rebelled: or, fell away
+19. So Israel rebelled against the house of David unto this day.

 20. And it came to pass, when all Israel heard that Jeroboam was come again, that they sent and called him unto the congregation, and made him king over all Israel: there was none that followed the house of David, but the tribe of Judah only.